yashsinha1611/sfdocs_Build_AI/sf_tracing/nodeJS/documentation.md

       }
       ```

-   3. Attach apm object to globals – This is required so we can use apm variable in other files as part of global sails object.
+   3. Attach apm object to globals – This is required so we can use apm variable in other files as part of global sails object

       ```
       module.exports.globals = {